tikal86/tikal86.github.io/_posts/2021-01-07-failed-webpack-configuration.md

 ---

 ## Webpack configuration for elm electron starting guide
-This post is a sidelane from the blog [starting with elm](https://tikal86.github.io/elm/starting-with-elm) That describes the setup for an elm application within electron with the help of a guide from github.
+This post is a small deviation from the blog [starting with elm](https://tikal86.github.io/elm/starting-with-elm) That describes the setup for an elm application within electron with the help of a guide from github.
 This describes the failed attempt to configure webpack and a dev server for that project.